When I worked in a digital agency in London, I remember the looks on people’s faces when they first came to our office.

 The office was a draw for potential hires, none of us minded going in too much, and some great work was produced there—all good reasons why office space planning is important.

-Another prevalent reason is that, despite attempted RTO about-turns, many modern offices must cater to a hybrid workforce or help entice grumbling workers back.
+Another prevalent reason is that, despite a lot of return-to-office (RTO) about-turns, many modern offices must cater to a hybrid workforce or help entice grumbling workers back.

-However your company is set up, use this guide to help you approach office space planning for the modern era and create an efficient, safe, secure, and collaborative environment.
+However your company operates, use this guide to help you approach office space planning for the modern era and create an efficient, safe, secure, and collaborative environment.

 What Is Office Space Planning?